 22. Oedo Onsen Monogatari

-Tokyo/Japan-Dec.2019: Facade of Oedo Onsen Monogatari in Odaiba at evening.
+Tokyo, Japan: Facade of Oedo Onsen Monogatari in Odaiba.
 Famous hot spring resort in Tokyo.

-Tokyo/Japan-Dec.2019: Facade of Oedo Onsen Monogatari in Odaiba at evening.
+Tokyo, Japan: Facade of Oedo Onsen Monogatari in Odaiba.
 Famous hot spring resort in Tokyo.

 Located in Odaiba, Oedo Onsen Monogatari is a hot spring theme park that offers a variety of indoor and outdoor baths, saunas, and spa treatments.
 Visitors can don yukata (casual summer kimono) and enjoy the Edo-period atmosphere, complete with games, food, and relaxation.